 Compatible with Brook PS3 > PS4 Super Converter

-Those who own the Brook Brook Super Converter: Playstation 3 to Playstation 4 USB Adapter can use this device with the Zero Pi, allowing you to play on this current gen console.
+Those who own the Brook Brook Super Converter: Playstation 3 to Playstation 4 USB Adapter can use this device with the Zero Pi, allowing you to play on this modern gen console.

 This device automatically detects PS2, PS3 consoles and PC when connected via USB.
 You can also force switching via button input when connecting to the console.
 Notable features include: